svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_recursion_to_iteration/index.md

 if zooming out enough and squinting appropriately the print function works the same way as the `gc_mark_phase`.
-It starts out by pushing the `VALUE` argument to the stack, then depending on the form of it the parts to print next are pushed.
+It starts out by pushing the `VALUE` argument to the stack, then depending on the form of this value the parts to print next are pushed.
 New is that, instead of marking cons-cells, the values held in the structure are of more interest as they are what is supposed to be printed.
 The structure of cons-cells also hold information guiding the printing but that information is more about where spaces and parentheses should go.

 The `print_value` is a bit long and mainly consists of a lot of just slightly different cases.
 Instead of showing the entire function I will